-Married, filing jointly No, but spouse is 2022 2023 \$204,000 or less \$218,000 or less \$204,000- \$214,000 \$218,000- \$228,000 \$214,000 or more \$228,000 or more When can l withdraw the money?
-You may withdraw money from either type of IRA at anytime, subject to federal income tax.
-If you are under age 591⁄2, you will also be subject to a 10 percent early distribution penalty tax on any taxable amount taken, unless you qualify for a penalty exception: death (beneficiary distributions), disability, certain health insurance costs, certain medical expenses, higher education expenses, first-time homebuyer expenses, birth of a child or adoption expenses, substantially equal periodic payments, IRS tax levy, or qualified military reservist distributions.
-Will I ever be required to No. Roth IRA owners are never required to take distributions.
-IRA owners are required to take annual outions beginning with the year they turn or more withdraw the After your death, however, your beneficiaries will be money? subject to required distributions (unless a spouse beneficiary treats the IRA as her own).
+When can I withdraw the money?

+You may withdraw money from either type of IRA at any time, subject to federal income tax.
+If you are under age 591⁄2, you will also be subject to a 10 percent early distribution penalty tax on any taxable amount taken, unless you qualify for a penalty exception: death (beneficiary distributions), disability, certain health insurance costs, certain medical expenses, higher education expenses, first-time homebuyer expenses, birth of a child or adoption expenses, substantially equal periodic payments, IRS tax levy, qualified military reservist distributions, qualified disaster-related distributions, or distributions due to a terminal illness, domestic abuse, or emergency expenses.

+Will I ever be required to withdraw the money?

+No. Roth IRA owners are never required to take distributions.

+After your death, however, your beneficiaries will be subject to required distributions (unless a spouse beneficiary treats the IRA as her own).